jieter/T-962-improvements/README.md

 #### System fan PWM control

 The system fan is very noisy an can be turned of most of the time.
-The custom firmware uses spare `ADO` test point to control it with a simple transitor/FET.
+The custom firmware uses spare `ADO` test point to control it with a simple transitor or FET.

 [Wiki: system fan PWM mod](https://github.com/UnifiedEngineering/T-962-improvements/wiki/System-fan-control)

 ### New firmware

 The firmware was originally built with LPCXpresso 7.5.0 as I've never dealt with the LPC2000-series NXP microcontrollers before so I just wanted something that wouldn't require TOO much of work to actually produce a flashable image.
 Philips LPC2000 Flash Utility v2.2.3 was used to flash the controller through the ISP header present on the board.

 LPCXpresso requires activation but is free for everything but large code sizes (the limit is larger than the 128kB flash size on this controller anyway so it's not really an issue).
 The flash utility unfortunately only runs on Windows but Flash Magic is an alternative (see Wiki for more flashing instructions).

 With help from the community the project now also builds standalone using the standard `gcc-arm-none-eabi` toolchain, see `COMPILING.md` for more information.

 The MCU in this particular oven is an LPC2134/01 with 128kB flash/16kB RAM, stated to be capable of running at up to 60MHz.
 Unfortunately the PLL in this chip is not that clever so with the supplied XTAL at 11.0592MHz we can only reach 55.296MHz (5x multiplier).
 Other variants exist, the [Wiki] has more information about this.

 wiki: [Flashing firmware]